subygan/subygan.github.io/notes/ideas-micro.md

   - Would be useful with posterity and sharability
 - View someone's twitter profile in reverse order, i.e. oldest tweet first.
   - Not a lot of tools exist right now
+- Hovering widget app with timer + schedule in mac